-This form of counting is generally introduced in first grade, and it is best to start first with the fives and tens and then go on to the twos.
+This form of counting is generally introduced in first grade, and it is best to start first with the tens and then go on to the fives and twos.

 Try to get your child to memorize the counting pattern up to 100.
 The other digits will follow once the fives, tens and twos are mastered.